epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-04-01-standalone-dzen2-bash.markdown

 *	<kbd>	Scale Image - Height 24</kbd>.
 	Or the same height as your panel.
-	Do not forget to keep the ratio
+	Do not forget to keep the ratio.

 *	<kbd>Export As - X Bitmap Image</kbd>.
 	e.g. <code class="code-file">dc-24br-.xbm</code> file.